pavkam/codeceptjs-testmailapp-helper/README.md

 Waits for all new emails since last call to `receiveEmails()` for a given inbox.
 The inbox has to be created beforehand using the `haveInbox()` function.
 You can supply a timeout (in seconds) as the last argument to this function.

+If no emails are retrieved in the given timeout period, an error is raised.

 Example:

 ```js